OpenWealth/OpenWealth/README.md

 ```

 The <b>Financial institution</b> is typically a bank that provides
-* Account managment und payment services
+* Account management und payment services
 * Safekeeping, execution services and access to trading markets
 * Over-The-Counter (OTC) contracts and lending services
 * Etc

-The <b>Wealth Manager</b> should be understood as an external asset manager (EAM) who is providing wealth managment services such as wealth advisory advisory or managment to the BO.
+The <b>Wealth Manager</b> should be understood as an external asset manager (EAM) who is providing wealth management services such as wealth advisory advisory or management to the BO.
 In the segment of UHNWI this could also be a (multi-) family office providing a set of services.

 The <b>Third Party Provide - TPP</b> may be
-* a service plattform providing applicatory services such as portfolio managament systems, wealth data aggregation, analysis & reporting etc.
+* a serviceplattform providing applicatory services such as portfolio management systems, wealth data aggregation, analysis & reporting etc.
-* a party providing execution and payment services on behalf of the BO or as part of the wealth managment mandate
+* a party providing execution and payment services on behalf of the BO or as part of the wealth management mandate

 The OpenWealth Association provides
 * Definition, maintenance and publication of the API specifications (the actual data contracts) for the scope of the OpenWealth universe